dsccommunity/xPSDesiredStateConfiguration/README.md

     * Fixed error calling Get-TargetResource when service does not exist.
     * Fixed bug with Get-TargetResource returning StartupType 'Auto' instead of 'Automatic'.
     * Converted to HQRM standards.
+    * Removed obfuscation of exception in Get-Win32ServiceObject function.

 ### 3.13.0.0